GearHead87/apollo-B5A2/README.md

 ```

-7️⃣ **Update all species discovered before 2000 to have status 'Historic'.**
+7️⃣ **Update all species discovered before year 1700 to have status 'Historic'.**

 **Sample Output:**